a16z/cicada/README.md

 ## How it works

-At a high-level, our implementation adapts the linearly-homomorphic time-lock puzzle scheme described in ([Malavolta and Thyagarajan, 2019](https://eprint.iacr.org/2019/635.pdf)) by using exponential ElGamal instead of Paillier encryption.
+At a high-level, our implementation adapts the linearly-homomorphic time-lock puzzle scheme described in ([Malavolta and Thyagarajan, 2019](https://eprint.iacr.org/2019/635.pdf)), using exponential ElGamal instead of Paillier encryption.

 Throughout the following descriptions, we take $\mathbb{Z}_N^* %$ to mean $\mathbb{Z}_N^* / \{\pm 1\}$, and we take $x \mod{N}$ to mean $\min\left(x \mod N, -x \mod N\right)$ –– see `LibUint1024.normalize`.
-We use $\mathbb{Z}_N^* / \{\pm 1\}$ to avoid the low-order issue described in [Section 6](http://crypto.stanford.edu/~dabo/papers/VDFsurvey.pdf).
+We use $\mathbb{Z}_N^* / \{\pm 1\}$ to ensure the low-order assumption is not trivially false, as suggested in [Section 6](http://crypto.stanford.edu/~dabo/papers/VDFsurvey.pdf).

 ### Homomorphic time-lock puzzles

-A [time-lock puzzle](https://people.csail.mit.edu/rivest/pubs/RSW96.pdf) is a cryptographic puzzle that encapsulates some secret which can be revealed after some time $\mathcal{T}$ of (non-parallelizable) computation.
+A [time-lock puzzle](https://people.csail.mit.edu/rivest/pubs/RSW96.pdf) is a cryptographic puzzle that encapsulates some secret which can be receovered by performing $\mathcal{T}$ steps of (non-parallelizable) computation.

+Time-lock puzzles are useful for voting schemes because they allow users to post their votes as a puzzle, ensuring it can eventually be revealed while keeping it secret during the election, a property called *running-tally privacy*.
+The goal is that users can cast votes without being influenced by other votes already cast.
+Time-lock puzzles are rather unique in the field of private voting schemes in that they achieve running-tally privacy without relying on tallying authorities, threshold encryption or any other trusted parties: anybody can solve a time-lock puzzle to ensure votes are revealed after the election.

-A [homomorphic time-lock puzzle](https://eprint.iacr.org/2019/635.pdf) is one where one can homomorphically manipulate the contents of the puzzle without knowing the solution or backdoor.
-In particular, a linearly homomorphic time-lock puzzle allows one to perform additions and scalar multiplications on puzzles.
+A [homomorphic time-lock puzzle](https://eprint.iacr.org/2019/635.pdf) is one which can be homomorphically manipulated without knowing the solution or backdoor.
+In particular, a linearly homomorphic time-lock puzzle allows one to add two puzzles, producing a new puzzle which encapsulates the sum of the the original two puzzles, or perform scalar multiplications on puzzles.

-As the authors of the paper note, linearly homomorphic time-lock puzzles are a suitable primitive for private voting: ballots can be encoded as puzzles, and they can be homomorphically combined to obtain a private running tally (which is itself a puzzle).
-This is rather unique in the field of private voting schemes in that it achieves tally privacy without relying on tallying authorities or threshold encryption.
+As the authors of the paper note, linearly homomorphic time-lock puzzles are particularly suitable primitive for private voting: ballots can be encoded as puzzles, and they can be homomorphically combined to obtain a puzzle encoding the final tally.
+This allows a single computation to recover the final tally, rather than solving a unique puzzle for every vote.

 ### Exponential ElGamal
-In the original HTLP paper, the linearly-homomorphic scheme is presented using a Paillier encryption for the puzzle:
+In the original HTLP paper, the linearly-homomorphic scheme is presented using Paillier encryption for the time-lock puzzle:

 $$u := g^r \mod{N}$$

 $$v := h^{r \cdot N} \cdot (1 + N)^s \mod{N^2}$$

 The structure of the Paillier cryptosystem provides additive homomorphism and fast decoding of the secret $s$ once the $\mathcal{T}$ sequential squarings have been computed.
-However, ballot verification would require large exponentiations modulo $N^2$, which are prohibitively expensive (millions of gas) on most EVM chains.
+However, ballot verification requires large exponentiations modulo $N^2$, which are prohibitively expensive (millions of gas) on most EVM chains.

 Instead, we use [exponential ElGamal](https://crypto.stackexchange.com/a/3630), as follows: